Rotemrs/radosgw-admin-ux-docs-improvements/poc/README.md

 | `--uid -x` (flag as value) | Silent wrong behavior | ❌ Error with clear message | Immediate feedback |
 | `--cluster` after verb | ⚠️ Sometimes works | ✅ Always works | Explicitly supported via fallthrough |

-**Design principle:** Be compatible with Ceph where behavior is intentional and relied upon, but prefer strict, predictable, and validated parsing otherwise.
-The PoC is in many ways more correct than legacy Ceph.

 ---

 ## Architecture summary